 Like button network etiquette to click for the right reasons and create content people want to affirm with 3 netiquette tips to help you find your audience.

-Like button netiquette to engage deserving content.
-Find a good reason to click a button to show support for someone else’s content on social media.
-The more we like it, the better it becomes.
+Engage deserving content with like button netiquette.
+Find a good reason to show support for someone else’s content on social media.
+The more you like it, the better it becomes.
 True about a lot of stuff.
 Content in general.
-We try harder next time when someone likes something.
+You try harder next time when someone likes something.

 Share and share a like.
 Look for something to affirm instead of just consuming content.
-On our smartphones, desktops, and laptops.
+On your smartphones, desktops, and laptops.
 Mobile and PC engagement clicks to show like and love.

-First, it feels better if we deserve it.
-Then, affirmation we get is genuine.
+First, it feels better if you deserve it.
+Then, affirmation you get is genuine.
 It follows, an authentic user experience.
 So, earn engagement support.
 Engage with deserving likes.
 Given, proper netiquette to affirm good content.
 Then, work on it for good engagement.

 A like button is a social media website feature that benefits content creators.
 Content you click is promoted.
 A click is content creation as well.
 Receives promotion in your feed with the content.
 A simple form of User Generated Content (UGC).